projecttacoma/fqm-execution/contributing.md

 - Relevant high-level code changes required for the pull request
 - Instructions for the reviewer on how to test the pull request and verify the expected behavior

+## Governance
+Guidelines covering project governance, including issue workflow and release expectations, can be found in the [governance guidelines](governance.md).

 # Development Environment

 ## Prerequisites